SAP-samples/teched2025-AI164/exercises/ex3/README.md

 # Exercise 3: Set Up Document Grounding

-In this exercise, you will learn how to setup the Grounding Service and the data repository integration.
-Once these steps are completed, you can ingest your content and start testing Joule.
+In this exercise, you will learn how to set up the Grounding Service and connect it to Microsoft SharePoint.
+Document Grounding supports several document repositories out of the box, and SharePoint is among the most widely used across enterprises today.
+Once you’ve completed these steps, you can start testing Joule and receive contextualized answers based on your company’s specific knowledge documents.

 ## <a name="step1"></a>Step 1: Create Destination